 As the second-largest agricultural exporter in the world, the Netherlands has plenty of food to go around!
 But while food may be readily available, the tax rate on food increased.
 If you want to eat cheaply at home, your grocery budget may be around 30-50€ per week.

 Like most cities, there is a variety of grocery markets that offer a range of goods.
 Stores like Lidl and Aldi have lower prices but may have a limited selection.
 Coop, Dirk, and Jumbo are some of the more common stores that can meet most grocery needs.
 Stores like Marqt and Ekoplaza offer a wider selection of organic and gourmet options.

 Alternatively, farmer’s markets, ethnic grocery stores, and butcher shops are great for fresh and seasonal ingredients.
 And you can sometimes find better deals and prices at these locations than at chain grocery stores.

 If you want a meal at a mid-range restaurant, three courses for two people will cost an average of 61€ in almost all cities (50€ in Rotterdam).
 If you want to include drinks, it will cost an average of 4-5€ for either a domestic or imported beer, or up to 2.50€ for a bottled soda.
-After dinner, movie tickets average between 11-12€ per person and tickets to a live theatre show an average of around 27.50€ per person.
+After dinner, movie tickets average between 11-12€ per person and tickets to a live theatre show on average around 27.50€ per person.

 If you are still wondering about moving to the Netherlands from the UK it’s wise to consider every aspect of moving to this country.
-So have a look last time to the pros and cons of living in The Netherlands.
+So have a look last time at the pros and cons of living in The Netherlands.